The 57 Best Small Business Ideas You Can Start Building Today

 #20: B&B or Airbnb

 Property owners should look at the potential that a Bed & Breakfast or Airbnb has to offer (you can use one of these Airbnb business names to help, and we also have a list of Airbnb slogan ideas).
 While this does require owning a property, there are some truly incredible upsides.
 Using a spare property as a B&B instead of a conventional rental property can bring in some serious money over the course of the year.

 For example, Airbnb has exploded in small Midwestern towns.
 Whether it's because of young people only being able to afford a "Stay-cation" an hour's drive from the nearest city, relatives coming in for holidays and graduation, or digital nomads looking for a comfortable stop somewhere different.

 If you live in a small town where a nice small house sells for as low as $40k or $50k, that's some incredible potential for making rental income as a side business.

 Whether urban or rural, giving some tender loving care to a nice property and delivering on good hospitality can create an outstanding income stream for you and even make that nice summer house a business expense!

-You need degrees and teaching certification to teach formally at schools or even colleges/universities.
+You need degrees and teaching certifications to teach formally at schools or even colleges/universities (and even the most useless degrees can help here).
 However, if you thoroughly know a subject, chances are there's someone willing to pay you for a bit of help.

 Any college town is going to have a high demand for tutors in pretty much every category.
 There are plenty of online sites and forums where you can pitch your services, as well.